-Starting in February, we’re hosting a four-week Mindfulness and Expressive Writing Course.
-The poet and Mindfulness Meditation practitioner Colin McGuire will lead each session, which is two hours long.
+In February 2020, we hosted a four-week Mindfulness and Expressive Writing Course.
+The poet and Mindfulness Meditation practitioner Colin McGuire led each of the two hour-long sessions.

-The Mindful-Writing course combines an introduction to Mindfulness Meditation practices combined with expressive and creative writing exercises.
-The course is open to all levels of mindfulness and writing experience.
-It begins on Saturday, 8 February at 11am; the four sessions taken together cost £100.
+The Mindful-Writing course combined an introduction to Mindfulness Meditation practices combined with expressive and creative writing exercises.
+The course was open to all levels of mindfulness and writing experience.
+Colin told us about his use of Mindfulness and creative writing and explained what it could offer those taking part.

 How did you discover mindfulness?